renrerety/Vibe-Crawler/memory-bank/architecture.md

 #### BSP-based Procedural Generation

-The game now uses a Binary Space Partitioning (BSP) approach for procedural dungeon generation:
+The game uses a Binary Space Partitioning (BSP) approach for procedural dungeon generation, which has been significantly enhanced to create massive dungeons with numerous large rooms:

+1. **Expanded Dungeon Area**:
+   - Creates a dungeon area 3x larger than the viewport in both dimensions
+   - Centers the dungeon around the viewport for balanced exploration
+   - Uses expanded margins (80px) to prevent generation issues at boundaries
+   - Supports a full HD game window (1920x1080) for better visualization

-1. **BSP Tree Creation**:
+2. **Massive BSP Tree Creation**:
-   - Start with a single rectangular space representing the entire dungeon area
+   - Starts with a single massive rectangular space representing the entire dungeon area
-   - Recursively split this space either horizontally or vertically
+   - Recursively splits this space over 10 iterations to create 10-15 room spaces
-   - Split direction is determined by area aspect ratio or random choice
+   - Uses intelligent split direction determination based on area aspect ratio
-   - Stop splitting when minimum leaf size is reached or max depth is attained
+   - Sets minimum leaf size to 800 pixels to support extremely large rooms
+   - Creates a rich tree structure optimized for substantial room layouts

+3. **Quadruple-Sized Room Generation**:
-   - Each leaf node in the resulting tree represents a potential room location
+   - Each leaf node produces a room with minimum dimensions of 720 pixels

-2. **Room Generation**:
-   - For each leaf node, create a room that fits within its boundaries
-   - Room size is determined by a percentage of the leaf size (with minimum constraints)
-   - Room position is randomly determined within the leaf boundaries
-   - This approach ensures rooms don't overlap while maintaining organic placement

-3. **Corridor Connection**:
+   - Rooms occupy up to 85% of their containing leaf node's space
+   - Generated rooms are 4x larger than the original implementation
+   - Provides arena-like spaces for complex combat encounters
+   - Ensures sufficient space for future additions like room-specific features and obstacles

+4. **Enhanced Corridor System**:
+   - Connects rooms with extra-wide 100-pixel corridors for comfortable navigation
+   - Maintains L-shaped corridor design for clear pathfinding
+   - Scales corridor width proportionally to match the increased room sizes
-   - Corridors connect rooms based on the BSP tree structure
+   - Optimizes corridor placement based on the BSP tree structure
-   - Sibling nodes in the tree have their rooms connected
-   - Connections use an L-shaped corridor system (horizontal + vertical segments)
-   - Corridor width is configurable for gameplay balance

-4. **Entity Placement**:
-   - The player starts in the first room (index 0)
-   - Enemies are placed in rooms farthest from the player's starting position
-   - The weaving altar is placed in a centrally-located room
-   - This ensures a progression in the game's exploration path
+5. **Smart Starting Room Selection**:
+   - Implements center-finding algorithm to identify optimal starting room
+   - Selects the room closest to the dungeon center as the starting point
+   - Reorders the room list to ensure the starting room is always first
+   - Creates more intuitive dungeon progression from center outward

+6. **Rendering Optimizations**:
+   - Camera system dynamically follows the player through the expanded dungeon
+   - Minimap system provides navigation awareness across the massive layout
+   - Rendering layers properly handle the significantly larger world space
+   - Visual indicators are scaled appropriately for the increased dimensions

+This enhanced procedural generation system creates truly expansive dungeons with massive rooms suitable for complex gameplay scenarios, multiple enemies, and varied environmental features.
+The quadrupling of room dimensions transforms the game experience from confined corridors to epic halls and chambers while maintaining the algorithmic benefits of BSP-based generation.

 #### Visualization and Debugging